CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

         field, the Beacon `assayCode` uses the valid local CURIE `OMOP:SPECIMEN.quantity` with label `Specimen quantity`.

+        !!!
+Note "OMOP vocabulary prefixes in generated ontology ids" When `Convert-Pheno` builds ontology ids from OMOP `CONCEPT.vocabulary_id` and `CONCEPT.concept_code`, whitespace in
+            the vocabulary prefix is replaced with underscores.
+For example, `Type Concept` becomes `Type_Concept`, producing ids such as `Type_Concept:OMOP4976929`.

+            Beacon schema validation is permissive for CURIE-like values, but whitespace in identifier prefixes can make downstream APIs, indexes, and query layers harder to handle consistently.

         By default, the original OMOP rows are also preserved under fields such as `info.PERSON.OMOP_columns` or
         `biosamples.info.SPECIMEN.OMOP_columns`.
 This is intentional: it helps